2026 Freight Cost Outlook

 - Test Durability: Ensure packaging protects goods without adding unnecessary weight, balancing cost and product safety.

-Cutting Freight Costs Example: Dell, in collaboration with Walmart and Fresh Pak Corp., replaced heavy wooden pallets with Eco‑Sheet slip sheets—saving over $30 million in packaging costs and fitting 25% more freight per container.
-This sustainable packaging redesign also reduced freight weight by 17,000 tons in a year (palletenterprise).
+Cutting Freight Costs Example: A Fresh Pak case study reported that Dell replaced heavy wooden pallets with Eco-Sheet slip sheets, saving over $30 million in packaging costs, fitting 25% more freight per container, and reducing freight weight by over 17,000 tons. (palletenterprise).

 6. Streamline Inventory and Warehousing